LGro/reunicorn-website/content/en/donate.md

 We are grateful for donations that help us ensure the sustainable development of Coagulate and strengthen our independence.
 However, it is going to take a moment until we can formally accept donations.
-So in the meantime, we ask you to have a look at Veilid.
+So in the meantime, we ask you to donate to the Veilid foundation.
 Because without Veilid we would not be able to create Coagulate, which is why we would like to share appreciation with them: https://veilid.com/donate/